carrerapcl/dbt-airflow-orchestrator/README.md

 This assumes you're comfortable with python and are already running a virtualenv for this project.

-1. Install requirements `$ pip3 install -r requirements.txt`
+1. Install requirements `$ pip install -r requirements.txt`
 2. `$ python main.py -m <PATH_TO_DBT_MANIFEST_JSON> `

 #### Command line options